konstructio/kubefirst/FAQ.md

 # Questions from Developers / General Coding Patterns

+As general principle of the code you see on this repo, we share the principle to have a good functional code that achieve the desired behavior, and want to be flexible to several developers styles.

+So, if you see something that could be improved or discussed let us know by:  [Starting a discussion](https://github.com/kubefirst/kubefirst/discussions/new?category=q-a) **or** [creating an Issue](https://github.com/kubefirst/kubefirst/issues/new?labels=enhancement,community%20wishlist&title=Feedback)

+---
 ## Golang

 Today, `kubefirst` uses `golang` on most of its components/cli implementation of utilities.